-- having high levels of fats called triglycerides in the blood, or low HDL cholesterol
+- having high levels of fats called triglycerides in the blood

 - blood vessel or circulatory issues in the brain, legs, or heart

-A number of steps can reduce the risk of type 2 diabetes, or help manage symptoms in people with diabetes.
-These include:
+Other lifestyle adjustments can reduce the risk of type 2 diabetes or help people with diabetes manage their symptoms and prevent complications.

-- Losing weight: Losing just 5-7 percent of starting weight can lower the risk of diabetes.
+- Weight management: If a person loses 5–7 percent of their body weight, it can lower the risk of diabetes.